magepages/mpdocs/docs/configurable-products-preselect/index.md

   - Select **No** to disable this feature

-### 2. Edit Configurable to select Default Preselect Option when  `Preselect Type = Default-option Preselect`.
+### 2. Edit Configurable Product to select Default Preselect Option

-You can follow these steps:
+When  `Preselect Type = Default-option Preselect`, you can follow these steps to select **Default Preselect Option** for each product:

 - **Step 1**: From Admin Panel, go to `Products > Catalog`
 - **Step 2**: Filter products by `Type = Configurable Product`